lkoolik/isrm_health_calculations/README.md

       1. Calls the `create_exposure_df` function.
       2. Calls the `get_overall_disparity` function.
       3. Calls the `estimate_exposure_percentile` function.
-7. `export_exposure`: exports the exposure concentrations and population estimates as a shapefile
+7. `export_exposure_gdf`: exports the exposure concentrations and population estimates as a shapefile
    1. Inputs:
       * `exposure_gdf`: a dataframe containing the exposure concentrations and population estimates for each group
-      * `output_dir`: a filepath string of the location of the output directory
+      * `shape_out`: a filepath string of the location of the shapefile output directory
       * `f_out`: the name of the file output category (will append additional information)
    2. Outputs:
-      * The function does not return anything, but a shapefile will be output into the `output_dir`.
+      * A shapefile will be output into the `shape_out` directory.
+      * The function returns `fname` as a surrogate for completion (otherwise irrelevant)
    3. Methodology:
       1. Creates a filename and path for the export.
       2. Updates the columns slightly for shapefile naming
       3. Exports the shapefile.
-8. `plot_percentile_exposure`: creates a plot of exposure concentration by percentile of each group's population
+8. `export_exposure_csv`: exports the exposure concentrations and population estimates as a CSV file
    1. Inputs:
+      * `exposure_gdf`: a dataframe containing the exposure concentrations and population estimates for each group
       * `output_dir`: a filepath string of the location of the output directory
       * `f_out`: the name of the file output category (will append additional information)
+   2. Outputs:
+      * A CSV file will be output into the `output_dir`.
+      * The function returns `fname` as a surrogate for completion (otherwise irrelevant)
+   3. Methodology:
+      1. Creates a filename and path for the export.
+      2. Updates the column names for more straightforward interpretation
+      3. Exports the results as a comma-separated value (CSV) file.
+9. `export_exposure_disparity`: exports the exposure concentrations and population estimates as a shapefile
+   1. Inputs:
+      * `exposure_disparity`: a dataframe containing the population-weighted mean exposure concentrations for each group
+      * `output_dir`: a filepath string of the location of the output directory
+      * `f_out`: the name of the file output category (will append additional information)
+   2. Outputs:
+      * A shapefile will be output into the `output_dir`.
+      * The function returns `fname` as a surrogate for completion (otherwise irrelevant)
+   3. Methodology:
+      1. Creates a filename and path for the export.
+      2. Updates the columns and values slightly for more straightforward interpretation
+      3. Exports the results as a comma-separated value (CSV) file.
+10. `plot_percentile_exposure`: creates a plot of exposure concentration by percentile of each group's population
+   1. Inputs:
+      * `output_dir`: a filepath string of the location of the output directory
+      * `f_out`: the name of the file output category (will append additional information)
-      * `df_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group
+      * `exposure_pctl`: a dataframe of exposure concentrations by percentile of population exposed by group
       * `verbose`: a Boolean indicating whether or not detailed logging statements should be printed
    2. Outputs:
       * The function does not return anything, but a lineplot image (PNG) will be output into the `output_dir`.